fbpx

 What does that look like in practical terms?
 You’ll prioritize content that shows the care and individual attention students get from their teachers because that means more to your prospective parents than your mission statement or an administrator reciting your core values.
 You’ll feature photos and videos of students learning, playing, and collaborating in your buildings.
 You can give less time to the static footage of your building exteriors.

 Are you trying to sort out what to include and running into some writer’s block or confusion?
 Come back to the main questions you always get asked during campus tours and focus on answering those questions in this digital experience.
 Are they really curious about how many AP classes you offer?
 Or do they want to know their kid will have a strong college prep experience?
-How can you show them that you do?
-You need to show your students engaged in meaningful education and collaboration with their peers and teachers.
+You need to show your students engaged in meaningful learning and collaboration with their peers and teachers.

 Tip #2: Don’t Skip the Pre-Production